Shailendra (lyricist): Career in films

-In the days when composers would recommend lyricists to producers, Shankar–Jaikishan once promised Shailendra that they would recommend him around, but didn't keep their promise.
+In the days when composers would recommend lyricists to producers, Shankar–Jaikishan once promised Shailendra that they would recommend him, but did not keep their promise.
 Shailendra sent them a note with the lines, Chhoti Si Yeh Duniya, Pehchaane Raaste Hain.
 Kahin To Miloge, toh Poochhenge Haal ("The world is small, the roads are familiar.
 We'll meet sometime, and ask 'How do you do?'").
-Shankar–Jaikishan realised what the message meant and having said sorry, turned the lines into a popular song.
-The song, sung by Kishore Kumar, was featured in the film Rangoli (1962), for which the producer Rajendra Singh Bedi wanted to sign up Majrooh Sultanpuri as the lyricist.
+Shankar–Jaikishan realised what the message meant and, having apologised, turned the lines into a popular song.
+The song, sung by Kishore Kumar, appeared in the film Rangoli (1962), for which the producer Rajendra Singh Bedi wanted to sign Majrooh Sultanpuri as the lyricist.
 However, Shankar–Jaikishan insisted on Shailendra and the producer had to oblige.

-Apart from Shankar–Jaikishan, Shailendra also shared a rapport with composers such as Salil Chowdhary (Madhumati), Sachin Dev Burman (Guide, Bandini, Kala Bazar), and Ravi Shankar (Anuradha).
-Apart from Raj Kapoor, he shared a rapport with filmmakers such as Bimal Roy (Do Bigha Zameen, Madhumati, Bandini) and Dev Anand (Guide and Kala Bazar).

 Shailendra also wrote lyrics for several Bhojpuri films.
-Avijit Ghosh mentions in his book, Cinema Bhojpuri, that Shailendra penned songs for Ganga Maiya Tohe Piyari Chadhaibo (the first Bhojpuri film), Ganga, Mitwa and Vidhana Naach Nachave.
-In page 184, Ghosh also writes that Shailendra received the best lyricist award for Ganga Maiyya... for all Bhojpuri and Magadhi films released till then at a function held in April 1965 in Calcutta.
+Avijit Ghosh mentions in his book, Cinema Bhojpuri, that Shailendra penned songs for Ganga Maiya Tohe Piyari Chadhaibo (the first Bhojpuri film), Ganga, Mitwa and Vidhana Naach Nachawe.
+On page 184, Ghosh wrote that Shailendra received the best lyricist award for Ganga Maiyya... for all Bhojpuri and Magadhi films released till then at a function held in April 1965 in Calcutta.
+Shailendra also appeared on-screen as the male character singing the songs, "Chali Kaunse Desh Gujariya Tu Saj Dhaj Ke" from Boot Polish (1954) lip-syncing to Talat Mahmood's vocals as well as "Tedhi Tedhi Humse Phire Saari Duniya" from Musafir (1957) lip-syncing to Manna Dey's vocals.
+Both of these songs were written by him.
+He also played a cameo in Shree 420 (1955), playing the role of Raj's (Raj Kapoor's character) associate in the con to sell shares of his fictitious company, making phone calls to Raj while posing as a Japanese investor desperate to buy shares of his company.

-Career as producer

-The only film Shailendra produced is Teesri Kasam (1966).
-Directed by Basu Bhattacharya and starring Raj Kapoor and Waheeda Rehman, it was an adaptation of Phanishwar Nath Renu's famous short story Maare Gaye Ghulfam.
-The film is today regarded as a cult classic and won the National Film Award For the Best Film.
-However, the film was a box office bomb and resulted in a financial crisis for Shailendra.
+Personal life

+During his struggling period, Shailendra came in contact with a distant relative who previously worked as a station master at the railway station of Jhansi, Bundelkhand.
+Through him, Shailendra met his daughter Shakuntala (2 August 1932 – 5 March 1991).
+Shailendra married Shakuntala in 1948, in a love marriage.
+They had three sons and two daughters: